 It’s true, when I’ve tried Hungryroot in the past, as much as they allow filtering, the options can be very overwhelming.
 However, if you want great-tasting, humanely raised meat and dairy with plenty of organic options for fruits and vegetables, Hungryroot’s variety ranks it among the best meal kit delivery services.

-Registered dietitian Perry Nix warns that people with cholesterol issues or anyone else who’s watching their sodium intake might not be the best fit for Hungryroot.
+We have one small callout: registered dietitian Perry Nix warns that people with cholesterol issues or anyone else who’s watching their sodium intake might not be the best fit for Hungryroot.

 RELATED: Best Organic Protein Powder